Skip to content

 What is the best fulfillment company for a 3D print-on-demand store?

 The answer depends on the type of store you are building.
-For ecommerce-first operations, Printie or Teleport are often the cleanest starting points.
+For ecommerce-first operations where you want production, packing, shipping, and tracking handled without running printers, Printie is the cleanest starting point.
 For distributed production, WAZP may be more relevant.
 For premium materials, Shapeways-type providers are usually stronger.

 Should I choose the provider with the biggest catalog?